urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 Please still follow the steps below and Huawei does not have a single power saving mechanism but rather multiple.

+We did not yet had thsi confirmed but it is possible you can alternatively just disable PowerGenie in *Phone settings > Apps* but this setting needs to be re-applied every time you reboot your device.

 ### EMUI 6+ devices (and some EMUI 5 devices)